kolan72/PoliNorError/README.md

 ### PolicyResult handlers

-When handling delegate by policy you can add so-called `PolicyResult` handlers using one of the method named  `WithPolicyResultHandler` (`AddPolicyResultHandler` since _version_ 2.0.0-alpha).
+When you handle delegate by policy, you can add `PolicyResult` handlers to it using `AddPolicyResultHandler` method overloads.
- These methods accept delegate as a parameter and can extra handle `PolicyResult`:
+The full list of delegates that can be accepted as arguments for these methods:

 - `Action<PolicyResult>`
 - `Action<PolicyResult, CancellationToken>`